Darkhogg/polyethylene/README.md

 ### Transform Operators

 These functions transform a sequence in some way, and they all return a `Iterable` object of the same type as the original, unless stated otherwise.
 For `AsyncIterables`, all the functions received as an argument can return promises, and will be awaited.

 #### `#async()`

 Returns an `AsyncIterable` that will yield the same elements as this one.
-This has no effect on async sequences, and it's intended as a way of converting a sync sequence created by any of the factory methods to an async sequence, so async functions are available in the pipeline.
+This has no effect on async sequences, it's intended as a way of converting a sync sequence created by any of the factory methods to an async sequence so async functions are available in the pipeline.

 #### `#drop(num = 0)`